 The corridor was ingeniously designed to house a dressing room, and by fitting internal glazed panels, Garry cleverly ensured excellent ingress of natural daylight into the space.

 'This dressing room is an internal room without direct natural light, so the glazed dividing screens through to the bedroom facilitated a neat, natural boundary without compromising daylight,' says Garry Meakins.

 'Good lighting in walk-in wardrobes is key, and can be achieved within joinery using LED strip lights.
 However, natural daylight is still the best and impossible to artificially replicate.

 'One of the most important things to consider when designing any space are the factors you simply cannot change.
 The orientation of a room relative to the rise and fall of the sun is one of those.
 I will forever be a proponent of East-facing bedrooms.
 There is nothing better than waking with the sunshine, if at all possible.'

-Dressing rooms without windows need careful thought when it comes to planning artificial light sources – and every walk-in wardrobe will need excellent lighting at night.
+Dressing rooms without windows need careful thought when it comes to planning closet lighting ideas – and every walk-in wardrobe will need excellent lighting at night.